 Inspired by the National Museum of Women in the Arts’ challenge, “Can you name five women artists?” the Whatcom Museum is continuing the tradition it started last year and highlighting five female artists whose work is featured in our collection throughout the month of March—Women’s History Month.
-Follow us on social media and share our posts with your followers, or tell us your favorite women artists.
-Don’t forget to tag your posts #5WomenArtists.
+Read on to learn about Maria Frank Abrams.

-According to the Washington Jewish Museum, during her time in the concentration camp, Abrams was able to find pencils and paper, and women in the camp would ask her to draw what they looked like before the war.
+According to the Washington Jewish Museum, Abrams was able to find pencils and paper during her time in the camp.
+Women in the camp would ask her to draw what they looked like before the war.
 From this experience, she said she was able to find some sort of reality in the “unreal tortured world that we lived in.”
-By the end of the war, she had lost 33 relatives; only one cousin had survived.
+By the end of the war, she had lost 33 relatives.
+Only one cousin had survived.